What is TMR surgery?

 - Reduction in the occurrence and severity of stump pain and phantom limb pain

-- Possibility of improving control of prosthetic arm/leg when combined with bone-anchored prosthesis
+- Possibility of improving control of prosthetic arm/leg/hand when combined with bone-anchored prosthesis

 Potential disadvantages of TMR may include: